mathjax/MathJax/docs/html/_sources/api/hub.txt

 .. method:: Process([element[,callback]])

-    Scans either the entire document or a given DOM `element` for MathJax ``<script>`` tags and processes the math those tags contain.
-The `element` is either the DOM `id` of the element to scan, or a reference to the DOM element itself.
+    Scans either the entire document or a given DOM `element` (or array of elements) for MathJax ``<script>`` tags and processes the math those tags contain.
+The `element` is either the DOM `id` of the element to scan, a reference to the DOM element itself, or an array of id's or references.
 The `callback` is called when the processing is complete.

     :Parameters:
-        - **element** --- the element to be processed
+        - **element** --- the element(s) to be processed
         - **callback** --- the callback specification
     :Returns: the callback object

 .. method:: Update([element[,callback]])

-    Scans either the entire document or a given DOM element for mathematics that has changed since the last time it was processed, or is new, and typesets the mathematics they contain.
-The `element` is either the DOM `id` of the element to scan, or a reference to the DOM element itself.
+    Scans either the entire document or a given DOM element (or elements if it is an array of elements) for mathematics that has changed since the last time it was processed, or is new, and typesets the mathematics they contain.
+The `element` is either the DOM `id` of the element to scan, a reference to the DOM element itself, or an array of id's or references.
 The `callback` is called when the processing is complete.

     :Parameters:
-        - **element** --- the element to be updated
+        - **element** --- the element(s) to be updated
         - **callback** --- the callback specification
     :Returns: the callback object

 .. method:: Reprocess([element[,callback]])

-    Removes any typeset mathematics from the document or DOM element, and then processes the mathematics again, re-typesetting everything.
+    Removes any typeset mathematics from the document or DOM element (or elements if it is an array of elements), and then processes the mathematics again, re-typesetting everything.
 This may be necessary, for example, if the CSS styles have changed and those changes would affect the mathematics.
-The `element` is either the DOM `id` of the element to scan, or a reference to the DOM element itself.
+The `element` is either the DOM `id` of the element to scan, a reference to the DOM element itself, or an array of id's or references.
 The `callback` is called when the processing is complete.

     :Parameters:
-        - **element** --- the element to be reprocessed
+        - **element** --- the element(s) to be reprocessed
         - **callback** --- the callback specification
     :Returns: the callback object